Dropbox Developer Platform

 Scenario 1: We detected user’s team(s)

-We display data about their team(s), tests and Jira reference.
+We display data about each user's team(s), tests, and Jira references.
 We still provide a team selection feature where users can modify the selection.
-Because this action is secondary in this context, I minimized its prominence by showing the “Select your team CTA only and revealing the select field on demand ( on click on the down caret).
+Since this is a secondary action in context, its prominence is minimized, showing only a "Select your team" CTA and revealing the select field on demand via a down caret.
 To support contextual and scalable team management, I introduced an “Unfollow” action within the list-level menu.

 Scenario 2: We didn’t detect user’s team(s)